 With stunning visualizations emerging frequently, 2017 was truly an exceptional year for visualization and data lovers — right from Cassini satellite to solar eclipse, to the effect of cultures on graphics.

 In this post we have compiled 10 best data visualization projects that made their mark in 2017.
 They are in no particular order and have been sourced from popular internet communities, visualization award programs and other top media outlets.
 Read on learn more about the state of the world we live in.

 This visualization by Axios tracks 74 economies of the world and shows the GDP growth from 2000.
-For instance, it is interesting to compare the economy of Angola and Japan — the former has grown nearly 13 times while the later’s growth has stagnated (which was initially propelled by automobile and electronics industry).
+For instance, it is interesting to compare the economy of Angola and Japan.
+The former has grown nearly 13 times while the later’s growth was stagnated (which was initially propelled by automobile and electronics industry).

 This visualization was created by Reddit user ‘superpaow’ to showcase the after-effect of the full solar eclipse on the Americans.
 Right after the planetary event, the Reddit user used Google trends to visualize data related to search popularity of the terms “solar eclipse” and “my eyes hurt” in New York state on the day of the eclipse.
 We can see that there is swift surge for search term “my eyes hurt” which is can correlated with the event.

 Google’s game Quick, Draw! has attracted millions of people and they have submitted more than 50 millions drawings till now.
 This data visualization project focuses on the effect of the demographics (location, language, etc.) on the way we draw.
 Considering circles as a symbol that cuts across the global culture, Nikhil Sonnad and Thu-Huong Ha of Quartz analyzed the dataset of 119,000 circles to establish the link between drawing and nationality.